Meet the cast of Bancroft series 2

 Charles Babalola performs Andy Bevan

 Who’s DS Andy Bevan?
-In collection one, he was having an affair along with his colleague, Katherine, however his defining characteristic was ego and he had ambition to climb the ranks.
-As of late, nevertheless, his boss – Bancroft – has concerned him in her corruption.
+In sequence one, he was having an affair along with his colleague, Katherine, however his defining characteristic was ego and he had ambition to climb the ranks.
+Lately, nonetheless, his boss – Bancroft – has concerned him in her corruption.
 “Brought in by Bancroft as the point man for the deal with Daanish, Andy’s head has been turned by the power, backhanders and the respect he believes he now has,” ITV says.
 “However, when the partnership with Daanish begins to require more managing than Andy wants or indeed is capable of providing, his judgement makes him an unreliable and a weak link for Bancroft.”

 What else has Charles Babalola been in?
-On the large display screen, he’s performed Kulonga in The Legend of Tarzan, and Andrew in Mary Magdalene.
-On the small display screen, you’ll have seen him because the character Tusk in Black Mirror episode Hated within the Nation, as DS Jesse Rawlins in 13, or as Ade in Stan Lee’s Fortunate Man.
+On the massive display screen, he’s performed Kulonga in The Legend of Tarzan, and Andrew in Mary Magdalene.
+On the small display screen, you could have seen him because the character Tusk in Black Mirror episode Hated within the Nation, as DS Jesse Rawlins in 13, or as Ade in Stan Lee’s Fortunate Man.
 He additionally starred reverse Bryan Cranston in a stage manufacturing of Community.

 Jacqueline Boatswain performs Frances Holland